 Ever wondered where Guy Fawkes hid before he tried to blow up Parliament?
 Want to see the very spot where Charles I was tried and found guilty of treason?
 Would you like to know why the Queen is banned from the House of Commons, or why Black Rod has the Commons Chamber door slammed in his face?

 Take an audio tour journey through the historic Houses of Parliament where these questions and many others will be answered.
 One of audio options is a family commentary in the style of a ‘live’ news broadcast with time travelling reporters!

 Alternatively, book a guided tour.
-The family guided tours for designed for younger kids.
-The 'Blue Badge' guided tours are more suitable for teenagers.
+The family guided tours for designed for younger kids and the 'Blue Badge' guided tours are more suitable for teenagers.

-Keep an eye on our news pages for the latest seasonal activities and events.
+Keep an eye on our news pages for the latest seasonal activities and events and details of children's afternoon tea.
 And don’t forget to look out for our Visitor Assistants dressed in dark blue and gold along the tour route.
 They will be happy to help and answer any questions during your visit.